victorpengmx/tp/docs/UserGuide.md

 **Unsuccessful Output**

-- If the specified index is invalid (larger than the index of the displayed company list), you will get the following error message:
+- If the specified index is invalid (larger than the number of companies in the displayed company list), you will get the following error message:
 ```
 The company index provided is invalid.
 ```